AxlLind/AdventOfCode2021/README.md

 make $DAY  # run a specific day, e.g 01
 make all   # run all days

-# or directly with cargo, if you prefer
+# directly with cargo, if you prefer
 cargo run --release --bin $DAY  # run a specific day, e.g 01 cargo run --release             # run all days
 ```